 To distinguish between two frequencies in the display, the distance between the two frequencies must be at least RBW.
 In this example, the distance between the two peaks is 5000 Hz, which is greater than RBW.
 Hence, you can see the peaks distinctly.
 Change the frequency of the second sine wave from 10000 Hz to 5015 Hz.
 The difference between the two frequencies is less than RBW.

-The two peaks, which are 15 Hz apart, are now distinguishable.
+On zooming, the two peaks, which are 15 Hz apart, are now distinguishable

-When you increase the frequency resolution, the window length increases, but the tradeoff is that the time resolution decreases.
+When you increase the frequency resolution, the time resolution decreases.
+To

 Change the Input Signal

-the PSD of the signal also changes in real time.
-While the simulation
+spectrum of the signal also changes in real time.
+While the simulation is running,